syncfusion-content/blazor-docs/blazor/scheduler/virtual-scrolling.md

 }
 ```

-> For now, the virtual loading of resources and events is available only for timeline views.
+> For now, the virtual loading of resources and events is available only for `TimelineDay`, `TimelineWeek`, `TimelineWorkWeek`, `TimelineMonth` and `TimelineYear` (Vertical Orientation alone) views.
 In the future, we plan to port the same virtual loading on all other applicable Scheduler views.